hengchu/shadowdp/README.md

 docker run --it cmlapsu/shadowdp bash
 ```

-Then you'll be in a shell inside a docker container.
+Then you'll be in a shell inside a docker container with ShadowDP ready to use.

 ### Install Manually

 If Docker isn't an available option for you, you can install ShadowDP manually following the steps below.
-Safely skip this section if you used docker.

 **System Requirements**.
-Python 3.5 / 3.6 / 3.7 on Linux is required, specifically we tested in Python 3.5 / 3.6 / 3.7 on Ubuntu 16.04 LTS.
+Python 3.5 / 3.6 / 3.7 on Linux is required, Ubuntu 16.04 LTS is tested and recommended, though other Linux distributions should also work.
 This is due to the requirements from the verification tool we use (i.e., [CPA-Checker](https://cpachecker.sosy-lab.org/)), which lacks many pre-compiled solver backends on other operating systems (e.g. MathSAT5 and z3 on macOS).

 In addition, `wget` package and JAVA 1.8 (exact version, CPA-Checker v1.7 won't work properly with JAVA 10 or 11) are required.
 Install them via
 ```bash